dmstfctn/live-site/content/related matters/4.2019/2.INTERFACE CHAOS/info.md

 Mastering: Mark Durham
 Equipment: Ravensbourne University London<span class="dc-hide-on-large"><br><br></span>

 INTERFACE CHAOS is a short fictional film about two whispering palm trees.
-Set on the island of Praslin, Seychelles, the film follows the palm trees as they try to grow a coco de mer, their fruit and the largest seed in the world, surrounded by empty tax advisor offices and a landscape void of human activity.
+Set on the island of Praslin, Seychelles, the film follows the palm trees as they try to grow a coco de mer, their fruit and the world's largest seed, surrounded by empty tax advisor offices and a landscape void of human activity.

 Three excerpts from the film are available on <a href="https://interfacechaos.dmstfctn.net/" target="_blank">interfacechaos.dmstfctn.net.</a>